tidalcycles/konnakol-gsoc/HOW_TO_USE.md

 * **Phrase**: This has been defined as a list of syllables.
 The main purpose here is to define a show method for this function, so as to facilitate a neat display of a composition.
 This also has a function toNumP, which helps represent a phrase by its equivalent count.
 * **Comp** : This type is a unit in representing a composition, which will be list of Comp.
 There are two possible types this type can take.
 The first one is _Composition_, which is an array of tuples, where each tuple contains a list of syllables and an integer denoting the speed, and the second is _Kalach_, which denotes the gati in which this shall the respective _Composition_ is.
 * **UIComp**: This datatype is for enabling the users to enter compositions as numbers.
 They can enter a phrase as well as a gap as a list of two member tuples, the first indicating the phrase, and the second the speed.
 They can also enter a change in gati.
+* **JustNums**:  This datatype is for the user to input a Korvai as just numbers without having to enter the Speeds.
+It has three types, a phrase, a Gap, or a section break.

 ## Functions